mgribbins567/gos-fpl/posts/season-3-wu-19.md

 ---

 Happy gameweek 19 and happy New Year gameweek!
 Waivers this week are due tomorrow at 5am PST / 8am EST with games starting on Sunday!
 This week saw a set of fairly standard results, but close matchups.
-STarting with the closest was Coop's 28-27 win against Andrew, Matt's 33-31 victory over Gavin, and MatthewR's narrow 44-41 win over Dylan.
+Starting with the closest was Coop's 28-27 win against Andrew, Matt's 33-31 victory over Gavin, and MatthewR's narrow 44-41 win over Dylan.
 The highest scoring matchup of the week saw Emily take 3 points over Scott in her 55-44 win.

 Full results are as follows: